Small Business Multiplier and valuing a business

-Using a business multiplier for small businesses (ranges from 1x to 5x seller discretionary earnings or SDE) is a quick way to find your small business valuation and its worth.
+Using a business multiplier for small businesses (ranging from 1x to 5x Seller Discretionary Earnings or SDE) is a quick way to determine your small business valuation and its worth.

-As a California retiring business owner, you might be asking yourself this question: “what’s my company’s worth”?
+As a California-based business owner preparing to retire, you may be asking yourself this question: “What’s my business worth?”

-The business multiplier method calculates the value of a small business by multiplying the average annual earnings of the business by a specific multiplier average between 1x to 5x.
+The business multiplier method calculates the value of a small business by multiplying the average annual earnings of the business by a specific multiplier, ranging from 1x to 5x.

 In this post, we will provide a comprehensive guide on how the business multiplier method works for small businesses, its advantages and disadvantages, and how retiring baby boomer owners in California can use it to determine the value of their businesses.